2nd Class City

 - Sewage Lagoon, Volunteer Fire/EMS, Ambulance, Health Clinic, Riverside Park, Parks & Recreation, Gravel Sales, Building Rental, Dept. of Motor Vehicles, Fish & Game Licences

-- The George Parks Highway provides access to Anchorage and Fairbanks.
-The Alaska Railroad serves Anderson and Clear.
-A state-owned 4,000' lighted asphalt runway is located at Clear Airport, 4 miles south of town along the access road.
+- Anderson is located about 55 air miles (76 driving miles) southwest of Fairbanks.
+The 6 mile access road runs west from the George Parks Highway at Mile Post 283.5.
+The Alaska Railroad runs close to Anderson but doesn't have a station there.
+Most goods are brought in by truck.
+A state-owned, lighted asphalt runway is located at Clear Airport, 4 miles south of town along the access road.
 Charters and private aircraft serve the airstrip.
-A private 2,500' dirt strip is located at Clear Sky Lodge.
-Lost Slough, a large slough of the Nenana River is located less than a mile west of town.
+A private dirt strip is located at Clear Sky Lodge.
+Lost Slough, a large slough of the Nenana River, is located less than a mile west of town.
 It is used for fishing, but the river is too shallow for cargo transportation.

 - State Ferry